 Another tax-advantage account perfect for kids earning an income is a Custodial Roth IRA to help your kids get a jump start on saving for their future.

 If you want to save for your child’s future expenses without the constraint of educational costs, then consider a trust fund.
-This vehicle puts you in control of how and when your child has access to the funds.
+This vehicle lets you control how and when your child has access to the funds.

 Finally, a regular old savings account is also a good idea.
 It gives your child the ability to watch their savings grow over time.